Andrew Myrick: Death

 On August 18, 1862 Chief Little Crow led his warriors against U.S. settlements, beginning the Dakota War of 1862.
-Myrick was killed on the first day at the Attack at the Lower Sioux Agency, where Dakota warriors took revenge at the agency for its refusal to sell them food.
+Myrick was killed on the first day at the Attack at the Lower Sioux Agency, where Dakota warriors took revenge at the agency for its refusal to sell/give them food.
 When his body was found days later, "his body was mutilated, his head being severed from the body and the mouth filled with grass."
+Out of revenge, Dakota warriors stuffed his mouth and the cleft of his buttocks with grass.